ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 - Once approved by CEM, a JIRA issue is created in the [project MULTISITE](https://webgate.ec.europa.eu/CITnet/jira/secure/RapidBoard.jspa)
 - As a next step, CEM enables the feature for you.
-- Finally, the maintenance team set the DGT-Connector up
+- Finally, the maintenance team sets the DGT-Connector up
 (adaptation of "settings.php").

 [Go to top](#table-of-content)